 We can create a REST-call to return these results, so we can periodically poll our system to see how far along we are.

-ReplayStatus in order to determine whether or not the event is being handled as part of a replay.
+In the example project, we use axon’sReplayStatusin order to determine whether or not the event is being handled as part of a replay.
 This can come in handy sometimes if for example your handlers send emails or push notifications.
 You probably do not want to do stuff like that during a replay.
 In our case, we use theReplayStatusto introduce a little artificial delay in order to demo the progression a bit easier. 😴

 Alternatively, you could annotate the handler withDisallowReplayto completely skip it.

 I ended up interacting with myReplayControllerusingSlack slash commands.
 That way I can trigger a replay and know how far along it is without actually building an admin interface for my application.
 I might explain how i did that in a future article.🔮

 For now, this is how I managed to trigger Axon replays and keeping track of them in my Spring Boot application.
 I have created an example project, which isavailable on GitHub.

 I hope you found this article useful for you and your projects.
 If it is, please let me know in the comments, and clap those hands! 👏👏👏